erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Performance Profiling to tackle a production problem
+10. Design a structure that usesEfficiencye Profiling to tackle a production problem
 11. Create unit tests with 100% code coverage for PEffectivenessProfiling
 12. Write a technical blog post explainingEfficiencye Profiling to beginners